d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

   When uploading the photos for the attractions page I spent a lot of time struggling with the format of one image.
 I could not figure out why the css was not working on this one image but had formatted all of the other images correctly.
 In the end I gave up and opted to change the image.
 When I changed the image to one of a similar theme the image responded to the css immediately.
 In hindsight I think the issue may be that the original image was in portrait mode and all of the other images were in landscape...

+  While creating the hamburger menu I struggled a lot with a certain bug.
+I was able to format the menu but could not manage to get the menu to open.
+I struggled with this for a long time until an online blog I was reading suggested moving the script tag to after where the element is declared.
+I moved the script tag to the bottom of the html page and the hamburger menu began to work without any issues.

  -->

 If this section grows too long, you may want to split it off into a separate file and link to it from here.